 - Remove the condom after ejaculation, wrap it in a piece of kitchen roll, some toilet paper or a tissue, then put it in the waste bin (wash your hands after disposing of the condom).

-- Don't leave it hanging around so it can unintentionally contact your body.
+- Don't leave the used condom hanging around so it can unintentionally come into contact with your body.

 If used properly, condoms are a very effective form of contraception that offers protection from pregnancy and sexually transmitted infections (STIs).
 To make sure that your sex is safe, always use condoms correctly and consistently.